-Hamilton needs only 18 wins to become Florida State’s all-time winningest coach.
-When he achieves that milestone he will be only coach in league history to be the all-time winningest coach at two different ACC schools.
-Hamilton is also the winningest coach at the University of Miami with 144 wins (1992-2000).
+Hamilton is the only coach in league history to be the all-time winningest coach at two different ACC schools.
+Hamilton is also the winningest Division I coach at the University of Miami with 144 wins (1991-2000).

-Under Hamilton and since the start of the 2005-06 season, the Seminoles are the third winningest overall program in the ACC with 196 wins, the third winningest team in the ACC in ACC games with 61 wins, one of only three teams that has won at least 60 percent of its games, one of only three teams in the ACC that averages at least 21 wins or more per season and is one of only three teams that has won at least 20 games in a season at least seven times.
-Duke has won at
+Under Hamilton and since the start of the 2005-06 season, the Seminoles are the third winningest overall program in the ACC with 213 wins and is one of only three teams that has won at least 60 percent of its games.
+Florida State is one of only three teams in the ACC that averages at least 21 wins or more per season and is one of only three teams that has won at least 20 games in a season at least seven times in the last 10 years.

 “Leonard Hamilton has done a brilliant job at Florida State,” said the Duke Basketball Report following the Seminoles’ run to the ACC Championship in 2012.